unicode-org/message-format-wg/exploration/maintaining-registry.md

 _What properties does the solution have to manifest to enable the use-cases above?_

-The default registry needs to describe the minimum set of selectors and formatters needed to create messages effectively.
+The Standard Function Set needs to describe the minimum set of selectors and formatters needed to create messages effectively.
 This must be compatible with ICU MessageFormat 1 messages.

-There must be a clear process for the creation of new selectors that are required by the default registry, which includes a maturation process that permits implementer feedback.
+There must be a clear process for the creation of new selectors that are required by the Standard Function Set, which includes a maturation process that permits implementer feedback.

-There must be a clear process for the creation of new formatters that are required by the default registry, which includes a maturation process that permits implementer feedback.
+There must be a clear process for the creation of new formatters that are required by the Standard Function Set, which includes a maturation process that permits implementer feedback.

-There must be a clear process for the addition of options or option values that are required by the default registry, which includes a maturation process that permits implementer feedback.
+There must be a clear process for the addition of options or option values that are required by the Standard Function Set, which includes a maturation process that permits implementer feedback.

 There must be a clear process for the deprecation of any functions, options, or option values